 1. Each coach must now register with NMYSA.
 Just like children are registered for playing, coaches must crehate an account and register.
 This allows us to connect you with a team and also to take care of a background check.
 This check is done by the New Mexico Youth Soccer Association through the registration system.
 All coaches must register, no exceptions.
 We can help with registration for coaches at the in person player registration dates if needed.

-2. Concussion Training: Both state and national level soccer organizations now require coaches to be aware of the causes, symptoms and best practices in handling sports related concussions in youth athletics.
-Ths league requires each coach to take the free online training for concussion awareness.
+2b.
+Concussion Training: Both state and national level soccer organizations now require coaches to be aware of the causes, symptoms and best practices in handling sports related concussions in youth athletics.
+This league requires each coach to take the free online training for concussion awareness.
 It only takes about 20-30 minutes.
-Once the training is complete you can print out a copy to give to the league secretary (Tim Lewis) or email a copy of the certificate to the league at email@example.com
+Once the training is complete you can print out a copy to give to a board member or email a copy of the certificate to the league at firstname.lastname@example.org.

 This training only has to be completed once every four years.

 Free on-line concussion training for coaches